SalonenTeemu/homepage/README.md

 - Play as white or black
 - Choose from three AI difficulty levels (easy, medium, hard)
 - Undo moves and reset the game
-- Sound effects for moves, captures, checkmate, etc.
+- Sound effects for moves, captures, checkmate, and more

 [ai-chess original GitHub repository](https://github.com/SalonenTeemu/ai-chess)